annetutil/annet/docs/usage/tutorial.rst

 gnetcli
 ^^^^^^^

-Before we start we should install gentcli server binary
+Before we start, we need to install the gnetcli server binary.

-.. note:: The step requires to have installed golang.
-You also can just download binary for your platform from https://github.com/annetutil/gnetcli/releases.
-Annet will use it, be sure that folder with the binary is added to PATH environments.
+.. note:: This step requires Golang to be installed.
+Alternatively, you can download the binary for your platform from https://github.com/annetutil/gnetcli/releases.
+Annet will use this binary, so ensure the folder containing it is added to your PATH environment variable.

 .. code:: bash